Zikrin: History

 The village was called Kefar Dikrina in Roman times.
 Geographer, Adolf Neubauer mentions the village as formerly being called Kefar Dhikrin (כפר דכרין) in several Rabbinic sources, including the Babylonian Talmud.
-Neubauer cites one of the sources, saying that the village's name is derived from the fact that the womenfolk of the village bare only male children (hence: dikhra = male).
+Neubauer cites one of the sources, saying that the village's name is derived from the fact that the womenfolk of the village bear only male children (hence, dikhra = male).
 According to Lamentations Rabbah, the region of Kefar Dhikrin was one of the most densely populated areas of the country at that time.
 These sources mostly date back to the 3rd and 4th centuries CE.

 In 1479, it was mentioned by Tucher of Nurnberg, who travelled from Bethlehem to Gaza and lodged at Zikrin.
 He noted cisterns here.

 Ottoman era

-In 1596, Zikrin was part of the Ottoman Empire, nahiya (subdistrict) of Gaza under the Gaza Sanjak, with a population of 40 Muslim households, an estimated 220 persons.
+In 1596, Zikrin was part of the Ottoman Empire, a nahiya (subdistrict) of Gaza under the Gaza Sanjak, with a population of 40 Muslim households, an estimated 220 persons.
 They paid a fixed tax rate of 25% on several products, including wheat, barley, sesame and fruits, and vineyards; a total of 8,000 akçe.

 In 1838, Edward Robinson described Dhikrin as a "large" Muslim village, located in the Gaza district.

 In 1863 Victor Guérin visited, and found here a village with about 600 inhabitants.
 On the west side of the village, there were as many as 40 cisterns.
 Guérin toured the village with the village Sheikh, whom he described as a "tall, young and intelligent" man, whose father was the Sheikh of Bayt Jibrin, and whose uncles were the same in Tell es-Safi and 'Ajjur.

 Socin found from an Ottoman village list of about 1870 that Zikrin had 38 houses and a population of 101, though the population count included men, only.
 Hartmann found that Zikrin had 60 houses.

 In 1883, the PEF's Survey of Western Palestine described Zikrin as being a stone village with gardens and "numerous" water wells.

 In 1896 the population of Dikrin was estimated to be about 609 persons.

 British Mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Zekrin had a population of 693, all Muslims, increasing in the 1931 census to 726, still all Muslim, in a total of 181 houses.

 The modern village had an elementary school and a few shops.
 The villagers, who were Muslim, were farmers.

 In 1945 statistics, it had a population of 960, all Muslims, and a total land area of 17,195 dunams.
-In 1944/45 15058 dunam of village land was planted with cereals, while 63 dunams were built-up (urban) areas.
+In 1944/45, 15058 dunam of village land was planted with cereals, while 63 dunams were built-up (urban) areas.